Sanyo

-On December 21, 2009, Panasonic completed a 400 billion yen ($4.5 billion) acquisition of a 50.2% stake in Sanyo, making Sanyo a subsidiary of Panasonic.
-In April 2011, Sanyo became a wholly owned subsidiary of Panasonic, with its assets integrated into the latter's portfolio.
+Sanyo Electric Co., Ltd. (三洋電機株式会社, San'yō Denki Kabushiki-gaisha) was a Japanese electronics manufacturer founded in 1947 by Toshio Iue, the brother-in-law of Kōnosuke Matsushita, the founder of Matsushita Electric Industrial, now known as Panasonic.
+Iue left Matsushita Electric to start his own business, acquiring some of its equipment to produce bicycle generator lamps.
+In 1950, the company was established.
+Sanyo began to diversify in the 1960s, having launched Japan's first spray-type washing machine in 1953.
+In the 2000s, it was known as one of the 3S along with Sony and Sharp.
+Sanyo also focused on solar cell and lithium battery businesses.
+In 1992, it developed the world's first hybrid solar cell, and in 2002, it had a 41% share of the global lithium-ion battery market.
+In its heyday in 2003, Sanyo had sales of about ¥2.5 trillion.
+However, it fell into a financial crisis as a result of its huge investment in the semiconductor business.
+In 2009, Sanyo was acquired by Panasonic, and in 2011, it was fully consolidated into Panasonic and its brand disappeared.
+The company now only exists as a legal entity to settle final business obligations.

 History

 Beginnings

-Sanyo was founded when Toshio Iue the brother-in-law of Konosuke Matsushita and also a former Matsushita employee, was lent an unused Matsushita plant in 1947 and used it to make bicycle generator lamps.
-Sanyo was incorporated in 1949; in 1952 it made Japan's first plastic radio and in 1954 Japan's first pulsator-type washing machine.
+Sanyo was founded when Toshio Iue, the brother-in-law of Konosuke Matsushita and also a former Matsushita employee, was lent an unused Matsushita plant in 1947 and used it to make bicycle generator lamps.
+Sanyo was incorporated in 1949; it made Japan's first plastic radio in 1952 and Japan's first pulsator-type washing machine in 1954.
 The company's name means three oceans in Japanese, referring to the founder's ambition to sell their products worldwide, across the Atlantic, Pacific, and Indian oceans.

 Sanyo in America

-In 1969 Howard Ladd became the Executive Vice President and COO of Sanyo Corporation.
+In 1969, Howard Ladd became the Executive Vice President and COO of Sanyo Corporation.
 Ladd introduced the Sanyo brand to the United States in 1970.
-The ambition to sell Sanyo products worldwide was realized in the mid 1970s after Sanyo introduced home audio equipment, car stereos and other consumer electronics to the North American market.
+The ambition to sell Sanyo products worldwide was realized in the mid-1970s after Sanyo introduced home audio equipment, car stereos and other consumer electronics to the North American market.
 The company embarked on a heavy television-based advertising campaign.

 Ladd negotiated a purchase of the Fisher Electronics audio equipment manufacturer by Sanyo in May 1975.
-Under Ladd’s leadership, the Fisher Corporation under Sanyo grew to be a multi-million dollar leader in the consumer electronics industry.
+Under Ladd's leadership, the Fisher Corporation under Sanyo grew to be a multi-million dollar leader in the consumer electronics industry.
 The new, profitable Fisher Corporation moved its headquarters from New York to Ladd's Los Angeles.
-Ladd was named President and CEO of the combined Sanyo / Fisher Corporation in 1977, serving until 1987.
+Ladd was named president and CEO of the combined Sanyo / Fisher Corporation in 1977, serving until 1987.

-Ladd was instrumental at Sanyo in promoting Quadraphonic sound audio equipment for the American market, producing 4-channel audio equipment in both SQ and Matrix formats.
+Ladd was instrumental at Sanyo in promoting Quadraphonic sound audio equipment for the American market, producing 4-channel audio equipment in both discrete and matrix formats.
 He said "we make all kinds of quadrasonic equipment because this is the business we're in... let the consumer buy the kind of software he prefers and we'll provide him the hardware to play it on".